Skip to content

 How to perform One-Sample Wilcoxon Signed Rank Test in R?

-Posted on May 9May 12 By Jim No Comments on How to perform One-Sample Wilcoxon Signed Rank Test in R?
+Posted on May 9May 12 By Admin No Comments on How to perform One-Sample Wilcoxon Signed Rank Test in R?

 One-Sample Wilcoxon Signed Rank Test in R?, When the data cannot be assumed to be normally distributed, the one-sample Wilcoxon signed-rank test is a non-parametric alternative to the one-sample t-test.